This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this crispy baked buffalo cauliflower recipe, check out our Leftover Ingredients Recipe Finder.

-• Cauliflower: Use 1/2 of a large head of fresh, firm cauliflower with a creamy white color, free from spots or discoloration.
+• Cauliflower: Use 1/2 of a large head of fresh cauliflower.
+Look for a firm head with a creamy white color and no dark spots.
 Leftover cauliflower can be used in Buffalo Cauliflower Tacos.

-• Avocado Oil: Provides a neutral flavor, but olive oil, butter, or margarine can be used as substitutes.
+• Avocado Oil: Adds a neutral flavor.
+Olive oil, melted butter, or margarine are good substitutes.

-• Egg: Acts as a binder to help the breadcrumbs adhere.
-You can substitute 3 tablespoons of milk, but the breadcrumbs may not stick as well.
+• Egg: Helps the breadcrumbs stick.
+You can use 3 tablespoons of milk instead, but the coating may not adhere as well.

-• Panko Bread Crumbs: These create a crispy coating.
-Regular breadcrumbs can be used instead, but the texture will be less crispy.
-Leftover breadcrumbs are great for making Popcorn Chicken, Broccoli Casserole, or Jalapeno Poppers.
+• Panko Bread Crumbs: Give the cauliflower a crispy texture.
+Regular breadcrumbs work too, but won’t be as crisp.
+Extra breadcrumbs can be used in Popcorn Chicken, Broccoli Casserole, or Jalapeno Poppers.

-• Buffalo Sauce: I recommend Frank’s Red Hot Original Buffalo Wings Sauce, but you can use your favorite brand.
-For a homemade version, melt 4 tablespoons of butter and mix with 2 teaspoons of hot sauce and 1/2 teaspoon of Worcestershire sauce.
-While this version is thinner and better suited as a dipping sauce, it allows you to customize the spice level.
+• Buffalo Sauce: I recommend Frank’s Red Hot Original Buffalo Wings Sauce, but any favorite brand works.
+For a simple homemade version, combine 4 tablespoons melted butter, 2 teaspoons hot sauce, and 1/2 teaspoon Worcestershire sauce.
+It’s thinner and best used as a dipping sauce, but easy to adjust for heat.

 Recipe Variations

-1. BBQ Sauce: Swap the Buffalo sauce for BBQ sauce if you prefer a sweeter, milder flavor.
+• BBQ Cauliflower: Use BBQ sauce instead of Buffalo sauce for a sweeter, milder flavor.

-3. Alternate Seasonings: Try seasoning the cauliflower with curry powder, cumin, or Italian herbs for a flavorful twist.
+• Alternate Seasonings: Swap the Buffalo sauce for curry powder, cumin, or Italian herbs.

-5. Vegan Option: Use a flax egg (1 tablespoon of ground flaxseed mixed with 3 tablespoons of water) instead of a regular egg and choose a vegan buffalo sauce.
+• Vegan Version: Use a flax egg (1 tablespoon ground flaxseed mixed with 3 tablespoons water) and a vegan Buffalo sauce.

 How To Make Baked Buffalo Cauliflower

-These step-by-step photos and instructions help you visualize how to bake a small batch of buffalo cauliflower nuggets.
+These photos and instructions help you visualize how to bake a small batch of buffalo cauliflower bites.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Preheat the Oven: Set the oven to 425°F (220°C) and line a large rimmed baking sheet with parchment paper.
+1. Preheat the Oven: Preheat to 425°F (220°C) and line a large rimmed baking sheet with parchment paper.

 cauliflower florets in a bowl tossed with oil, flour, and spices.

-2. Coat the Cauliflower: Dip each floret into the beaten egg, then roll it in the breadcrumbs to fully coat.
+2. Coat the Cauliflower: Dip each floret in the egg, then roll in breadcrumbs until fully coated.

 cauliflower in an egg wash and then dipped in breadcrumbs in bowls.

-1. Arrange on Baking Sheet: Place the coated florets in a single layer on the prepared baking sheet.
+1. Arrange on Baking Sheet: Place florets in a single layer on the prepared baking sheet.

 unbaked battered cauliflower arranged on a baking sheet.